jg-digital-media/jgdm-100DaysOfCode/work/working.md

 })
 ```

- value parameter arrow function
+Using the value parameter and the arrow function Syntax

-parseFloats, converts String floats into float data type.
+Yesterday I couldn't quite see the obvious. ```parseFloats()```, converts String floats into float data type.

-### The way forEach works
+### How forEach works

+This prompted me to think further about how forEach works.

-call an forEach on an array of values with . syntax
++ Call forEach on an array of values with . syntax

-forEach uses an anonymous hour function with one "value" parameter.
++ forEach uses an anonymous arrow function with one or more "value" parameter".

-Perform actions in code block of anonymous function.
++ Perform actions in code block of anonymous function.
 Use value parameter to reference values of the original iterable.

 ```javascript
 const stringPrices = ['5.47', '3.12', '8.00', '5.63', '10.70'];